amtega/ansible_role_idempotence_tester/README.md

 A list of all the default variables for this role is available in `defaults/main.yml`.

+Also, the role setup the following variables during execution:

+- idempotence_tester_test_result: contains the result of the idempotence tests.

 ## Dependencies

 This role depends on 'docker_provisioner' role.